Now that you're familiar with your Events dashboard, you're going to be amazed by how easy it is to create your event and get to work.

 - Date and location.

-Pro tip: These can be edited later so no need to worry if some of the details aren't set in stone yet.
+Pro tip: These can be edited later so no need to worry if some of the details aren't set in stone yet (except for attendance type and multi-sessions).

 3. The final step in the event creation flow is selecting your theme — your first big design decision.